juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 ```
 [Content below already arranged in correct order]

-1. Analyze your audience
+1. Analyse your audience
-2. Analyze your purpose
+2. Analyse your purpose
-3. Analyze your subject
+3. Analyse your subject
 4. Visualize the deliverable
 5. Work out a schedule and a budget for the project
 6. Draft an outline of the contents